nagix/chartjs-plugin-streaming/README.md

 ### Push Model (Listening Based)

 In the push model, the user code registers a listener that waits for new data, and data can be picked up immediately after it arrives.
-Usually, data source connector libraries that supports the push model provide a listener callback function in which you can add data into the existing data array.
+Usually, data source connector libraries that support the push model provide a listener callback function in which you can add data into the existing data array.
 The `update` function needs to be called after adding new data.

 A problem with calling the `update` function for stream data feeds is that it can disrupt smooth transition because an `update` call interrupts the current animation and initiates a new one.
 To avoid this, this plugin added the `preservation` config property for the `update` function.
 If it is set to `true`, the current animation won't be interrupted and new data can be added without initiating a new animation.